 The Swiss Alps just enthralls anyone who sees its wonders.

 The Swiss Alps have hundreds of peaks, but the ones that you will find most special are Mount Pilatus, Eiger, and Matterhorn.
 Here are the reasons why:

 Mount Pilatus is a 2132-meter-high mountain in the center of Switzerland accessible from Lucerne.
 This mountain is the source of many mystical discoveries and lore in Switzerland, giving visitors a mysterious feel when observing the 73 peaks from afar beyond Lucerne lake below.

-The sceneries from mount Pilatus gets more mystical, especially when a sea of clouds form lower than its peak.
+The scenery from mount Pilatus gets more mystical, especially when a sea of clouds forms lower than its peak.
 This turns the mountains into an archipelago over the clouds.
-Here’s the view that awaits you in Mount Pilatus:
+Here’s the view that awaits you on Mount Pilatus:

-Mount Eiger has this 1800 meter tall rock wall, also one of the highest mountain faces in the world.
-You can see the best view of Mount Eiger and its north face in the Eiger Trail in Kleine Scheidegg, a mountain pass located southeast of Wengen.
+Mount Eiger has this 1800-meter-tall rock wall, also one of the highest mountain faces in the world.
+You can see the best view of Mount Eiger and its north face on the Eiger Trail in Kleine Scheidegg, a mountain pass located southeast of Wengen.
 Here’s a sample view: